xamarin/xamarin-macios/docs/building-apps/build-properties.md

 ---
 title: .NET for iOS, Mac Catalyst, macOS, and tvOS build properties
-description: .NET for iOS, Mac Catalyst, macOS, and tvOS build properties ms.date: 09/19/2024
+description: This document lists all the MSBuild properties specific to .NET for iOS, Mac Catalyst, macOS, and tvOS ms.date: 12/05/2024
 ---

 # Build properties for iOS, Mac Catalyst, macOS and tvOS

 MSBuild properties control the behavior of the [targets](build-targets.md).
-They're specified within the project file, for example **MyApp.csproj**, within an MSBuild PropertyGroup.
+They're specified within the project file, for example *MyApp.csproj*, within an MSBuild PropertyGroup.

 ## AltoolPath